pjagada/strongholdnotcalculator/README.md

 # StrongholdNotCalculator
 Minecraft random seed speedrunning legal stronghold finder using perfect travel

+Note: On December 9, 2021, calculators were unbanned, so this tool is outdated.
+Use [Ninjabrain-Bot].

 ## Before you use this, learn how perfect travel works
 Read the [Perfect Travel document] and/or watch the [Perfect Travel video] to understand how perfect travel works.